Lemon Law in Arizona

 “Lemon Law” is the term coined for laws that protect consumers who purchase a defective vehicle.
 It’s a term you may have heard before.
 Unless you are directly affected then it’s likely something you know little about.

-How Does Your Car Qualify as a Lemon?
+How Does a Car Qualify as a Lemon?

 In Arizona, a new car qualifies as a lemon if it meets the following conditions: